Liam Henderson (English footballer): York City and Gateshead

 Henderson was released by Watford following the end of the 2010–11 season and on 26 May 2011 he signed a two-year contract with Conference Premier club York City on a free transfer.
 After spending the first two games of the 2011–12 season on the bench for York he suffered a knee injury in training.
 His debut for York eventually came on 10 September after entering the side's 2–1 defeat away at Tamworth as a 66th-minute substitute.
 Henderson was signed by fellow Conference Premier side Forest Green Rovers on a one-month loan on 18 November, and scored on his debut the following day with Forest Green's fourth goal of a 5–1 victory away at Braintree Town in the 80th minute, having entered the game three minutes earlier as a 77th-minute substitute.
 Henderson finished the loan spell with one goal in five appearances.
 He scored on his full debut for York in a Boxing Day 1–1 draw with Mansfield Town and stated afterwards that he hoped to secure a run in the first team.
 He eventually returned to Forest Green for a second spell on 6 January 2012, signing on loan until the end of the 2011–12 season.
 His second period on loan concluded with 1 goal in 17 appearances.

 Henderson joined Conference North side Gainsborough Trinity on a one-month loan on 28 September 2012, making his debut the following day in a 2–2 home draw with Corby Town.
 He made four appearances for Gainsborough before returning to York.
 On 22 November 2012, he signed for his hometown club, Conference Premier team Gateshead, on loan until 2 January 2013.
 He made his debut for Gateshead the following day as a 53rd-minute substitute in a 2–0 win against Macclesfield Town in the FA Trophy.
 After making four appearances for Gateshead, he signed for the club permanently on a contract until the end of the 2012–13 season, after he agreed a settlement with York over his contract.3 Henderson scored his first goal for Gateshead on 20 April 2013, the final day of the 2012–13 Conference Premier season, in a 2–0 win over Ebbsfleet United.
 Six days later, Hendseron was one of seven players released by Gateshead.

-Spennymoor Town
+Non-League

 Henderson dropped down to play in the Northern League Division One after signing for Spennymoor Town on 21 June 2013.
-At the end of his first season (2013–14) with the club, he was Spennymoor's top goalscorer for that season, scoring 37 goals.
+At the end of his first season (2013–14) with the club, he was Spennymoor's top striker for that season, scoring 37 goals.

-Morpeth Town

 Henderson joined Morpeth Town in June 2016.

+In November 2024, Henderson joined Blyth Town following a spell with Newcastle Blue Star.

+In March 2025, he joined Ashington.